 Valorant now has Act Ranks, which is a way of showing off your proven skill during and at the end of a season.
 Your top nine wins of the act and how many wins you achieved are combined to show off your overall rank, which will be preserved as a badge that you can show off on your calling card.

 So how does it work?
-Well, every time you win a match in an act, your Rank Act badge will be filled with a new triangle representing the rank you earned that win in.
-As you progress up the ranks, new triangles representing higher-ranked wins will replace the lower-ranked wins.
+Well, every time you play a match in an act, your Rank Act badge will be filled with a new triangle representing the rank you played in.
+As you progress up the ranks, new triangles representing higher-ranked matches will replace the lower-ranked matches.
 The border for the badge will also change based on the number of wins you achieve in that rank.
 For some, their badge at the end of an act will look pretty colourful, but for those at the top dominating Radiant, expect to see a solid gold triangle.

 You can view your Act Rank badge at any time in the career page.